Pivot Points Trading Strategy: Trade Support and Resistance Levels

 Team Up Pivot Points with RSI or MACD

-Adding an oscillator like the RSI or MACD to your chart can give you that extra confidence.
-Here’s a simple way to think about it:
+Adding an oscillator like the RSI or MACD gives you extra confidence.
+Here's how I use them together.

 The same logic works with the MACD.
-If the price approaches a pivot resistance level and the MACD shows weakening momentum (like a bearish crossover), it suggests the resistance might actually hold.
+If price approaches a pivot resistance level and the MACD shows weakening momentum (bearish crossover), the resistance will probably hold.

 Finding Powerful Zones with Fibonacci Levels